How to Get on Spotify Playlists in 2026 Without the “Payola”

 Liveness: Probability of live a audience presence.

-As you will no doubt be able to work out, there are 33 other metrics too, but those the ones above are what really matter for playlist placement.
+As you will no doubt be able to work out, there are 33 other metrics too, but the ones above are what really matter for playlist placement.

-The 2025 Metric That Matters Most: Save Rate:
+The 2026 Metric That Matters Most: Save Rate:

 Think about it from their (is the algorithm alive?) perspective.
 Streams can be passive.
 Someone might leave a playlist running in the background.
 But a save?
 That’s intentional.
 That’s someone saying, “I want this in my library.”
+Translating your streaming strategy into daily actionable tasks can also determine whether you execute correctly or eventually burn out.

 What “good” looks like: